voboda/ephemerant/README.md

 A first user visits 3 pages, and is joined by 2 others on the way.

-Two others meet on another page, but not the same path, since a path is requires 2 common pages.
+Two others arrive on a separate page, but are not considered on the same path, since a path requires 2 common pages.

-Each user's path is recorded on a separate "local" merkle tree, but the same on-chain tree root.
+Each user's path is recorded on a separate "local" merkle trees, but made consistent using the same on-chain tree root.

 ## How to build
 ```sh